Easter Island aka Rapa Nui

 It is not permitted to fly drones anywhere on Easter Island.
 They have rangers that patrol all sites, and will chase you down on horseback.

-Here are three unforgettable experiences I've personally vetted and highly recommend.
+Here are three unforgettable experiences we've personally vetted and highly recommend.

 Top-rated tours on Easter Island (Rapa Nui)